Corporations and engineering firms involved in research and development often have IP in their portfolio that lack internal support.

 We’re not a bank, an incubator or an accelerator.
 The closest industry category you might be familiar with is Venture Studio, but that’s not a perfect fit either.

 Carrot Ventures is a venture capital fund created specifically to form and fund new AgTech companies with significant market potential.

 Carrot sets the stage for financing, rapid commercialization, and equity growth.

 To accomplish this, we developed the Carrot Company Formation Model, which starts with a rigorous process to validate promising agricultural technologies to assess both technical merit and market potential.
 Next, Carrot recruits an experienced CEO to lead a new company formed specifically to commercialize a technology.

 The CEO’s first task is to develop and defend a robust business and financing plan.
 With those tasks completed, Carrot issues a financing term sheet as the lead investor.
 The CEO then raises additional capital to complete the seed financing round to support productization and commercialization efforts.

-In addition, AVAC Group has a tremendous investor network with a strong history of co-investing, which increases the likelihood of Carrot companies getting financed.
+In addition, Verdex Capital has a tremendous investor network with a strong history of co-investing, which increases the likelihood of Carrot companies getting financed.